stephanielamm/ajc-beltline-map-leaflet-qgis/README.md

   - Beltline TCU Corridor: http://opendata.atlantaregional.com/datasets/coaplangis::beltline-tcu-corridor

 ## Shapefiles proprietary to the AJC
+  - Beltline Subareas:
-  - Beltline Subareas.
-Created using Atlanta Beltline Google Map as reference: https://beltline.org/about/the-atlanta-beltline-project/neighborhoods/ (click "Expand Map" in left corner)
+  Created using Atlanta Beltline Google Map as reference: https://beltline.org/about/the-atlanta-beltline-project/neighborhoods/ (click "Expand Map" in left corner and select "Subareas").
+  See "Subareas Shapefiles" in this project for access to the shapefiles.

 ## Hosted on
 [Amazon S3](https://s3.amazonaws.com/ajcnewsapps/2017/beltline/index.html)